NSACloud/RE-Toolbox/README.md

 To update this addon, navigate to Preferences > Add-ons > RE Toolbox and press the "Check for update" button.

+## Change Log

+### V2 - 4/29/2024

+* Fixed issue where "Solve Repeated UVs" didn't always work 100% of the time.
+* Mesh normals are now better preserved when using "Solve Repeated UVs".

 See Also:

 https://github.com/NSACloud/RE-Mesh-Editor